 The Allied Health Graduate Program includes graduates in occupational therapy, physiotherapy, social work, radiation therapy and radiography.
 The Program provides a structured and supportive environment for new graduates to consolidate their skills and continue their professional growth and development.

-The Post Graduate Diploma in Midwifery is currently a twelve-month course through university and NSW maternity units.
-Applications are lodged from June each year through the Ministry of Health - Nursing and Midwifery office
+The Post Graduate Diploma in Midwifery is a twelve-month course through university and NSW maternity units.
+Applications are lodged from June each year through the Nursing and Midwifery Office MidStart website.

 The clinical areas include birth unit, antenatal and postnatal wards, antenatal clinic and the neonatal intensive care unit.
-Midwifery students are also attached to a midwife antenatal clinic for the continuity of care experiences
+Midwifery students are also attached to a midwife in the antenatal clinic for continuity of care experiences.

 Further information or enquiries can be forwarded to the Midwifery Educator Richard.firstname.lastname@example.org